elbhacker/spycam/cam_location.md

-Camera is hidden above the left cupboard in the kitchen
+Camera is now hidden behind one plant in the working room of STS.